javierarce/figma-extractor/README.md

 # figma-extractor

-Export all the frames of a Figma file
+Node package that exports  all the frames of a Figma file to separate files.

-### How to use it
+## Installation

+  `yarn add figma-extractor`

+  or

+  `npm install figma-extractor`

+## Use

 ```js
 const Extractor = require('figma-extractor')